daBayrus/ark/README.md

 When flagging, the moderators must include a reason why the projects was flagged.
 All moderators can see the reasons for flagging.

 *Joining as volunteer*.
 A registered user can join a project as a volunteer.
-The project leader can accept/decline the volunteer.
-If she gets accepted, volunteer is notified.
-It also means the leader can view the volunteer’s name and email.
+The leader can view the volunteer’s name and email.

 Group-related cases are for further discussions.